MyBord/mybord-client/docs/projectManagement.md

 ### C. Medium

+  * instead of having the default file be 'xContainer', have it be 'x' that imports the 'container' file
   * add react lazy loading to all files that use switch statements
   * replace error lottie
   * add query string for filters